FAQs

 • Camera and/or journal/diary

-• Personal electronics: cell phone, alarm clock, hair dryer, headphones, chargers
+• Personal electronics: U.S compatible cell phone and plan, alarm clock, hair dryer, headphones, chargers, and laptop adapters (if international)

 • Photo ID (e.g. government issued ID, official school ID, or copy of passport)